nongdenchet/Materialstuff/README.md

 # Materialstuff
-A lovely material design animation sample in android You can reuse the code to extends for more or less items animating around the center
+A lovely material design animation sample in android, you can reuse the code to extends for more or less items animating around the center